Get-Into-Web3/6-days-of-solidity/README.md

   CHAPTER 4: Refactoring

     We have change the modifier na ownerOf in contract Zombiefeeding.sol because it will cause error if we use ownerOf method of ERC721.
-    To avoid that we have to change our implmentation part, beacise ERC721 have standard practice they dont't care about our our internal implmentation.
-    We cann't change them.
+    To avoid that we have to change our implmentation part, beacise ERC721 have standard practice they dont't care about our internal implmentation.
+We can't change them.

   CHAPTER 5 , 6 , 7 & 8: ERC721: Transfer Logic,ERC721: Transfer Cont'd , ERC721: Approve

     Transfer Logic:

       First way to do that is using transferFrom() function it will take three argument which is address of sender , address of recipient and token ID what you want to send.
 This function will call by tokenOwner.

-      Second way is to implement the approve() function followed by transferFrom() function. tranferFrom() will be same as it is.
+      - Second way is to implement the approve() function followed by transferFrom() function. tranferFrom() will be same as it is.
-      In approve() function it will ask for two argument which is recipient address and tokenID he wants to send then the owner will call transferFrom() function.
+      - In approve() function it will ask for two argument which is recipient address and tokenID he wants to send then the owner will call transferFrom() function.

       Now will just tranfer the zombie to recipent address and change the owner address associated with _to address which is again recipient address.

     -> Now we will be going to make sure that only owner/approved address could transfer so now to check owner it is simple. for approved address we have to make mapping of uint to address which will take care of approval address if any of two will be true will call the transfer function.

     -> We will be filling out the approval mapping that we created.
 We will first chcek in approved method that it have modifier onyOwnerOf, so that only owner can call this approved method, after that simply insert the address of approved owner.

     -> At last throw emit Approved so that it can reflect into frontend as well.